Aspiration from Dysphagia

 - Repeated episodes of pneumonia

 Symptoms can happen right after eating.
 Or they may happen over time.
 You may not have all of these symptoms.
 Your symptoms may depend on how often and how much food or drink you aspirate.

 Some people who aspirate do not have any symptoms.
 This is called silent aspiration.

 How is aspiration from dysphagia diagnosed?

 You will need to be checked for aspiration from dysphagia if you have signs or symptoms.
 You may also need to be checked if you have had a stroke or other health problem that can cause trouble swallowing.
 If your healthcare provider thinks you may be aspirating, you may be told to not eat or drink until you are tested.

 Your healthcare provider will ask about your medical history and symptoms.
 This may be done by a speech-language pathologist (SLP).
 The SLP will try to find out if you have problems with the lower or upper part of your swallowing muscles.
-The SLP may ask about what foods or drink cause problems, and when your symptoms occur.
+The SLP may ask about what foods or drinks cause problems, and when your symptoms occur.

 You may have a physical exam.
 This may include an exam of your teeth, lips, jaws, tongue, and cheeks.
 You may be asked to move these areas in certain ways and make certain sounds.
 Your SLP may also test how you swallow different types of liquids and solids.

 You may also need 1 or more tests.
 These can help to find the cause of your dysphagia.
 Tests are often very helpful in showing cases of silent aspiration.
 The tests may include: